Best “Sauce & Dessert” Recipes Formula Tips

 NOTE: You can also make Bread Pudding by breaking bread into small pieces; soaked in cold water for at least 1 hour.
 Strain and squeeze out water & make the pieces as dry as possible.

 Place it into a basin and mash with a fork.
-Add dried fruit, sugar, peels and spice, mixing well and proceed from step #5.
+Add dried fruit, sugar, peels and spice, mixing well and proceed from the step.

 Or make it with marmalade: Spread bread with the butter and marmalade.
 Beat the eggs and add the zest of the orange.
-Add brandy, rum or 1 Tbs of juice from the orange at step # 5.
+Add brandy, rum or 1 Tbs of juice from the orange at step.

 This dish was also known among the British soldiers as Burma road.
 You should use short or medium grain rice; it will give a soft and chewy texture.